7oi/Reiknirit/README.md

 Reiknirit / Algorithms
 =========

-All my assignments for the algorithm course ar Reykjavík University
+All my assignments for the algorithm course at Reykjavík University